-- In this study we evaluate the surface albedo simulated by climate models, for each month and for two land-cover classes: 90 crops/grasses (merged into one single land cover class) and trees, using reference estimates obtained from satellite measurements.
-It is important to note that in the analysed models as well as in satellite products the surface albedo is influenced by both the vegetation canopy and the soil reflectance, with the latter contribution being especially important in regions or periods where the Leaf Area Index is low.
-For the sake of simplicity, in this study the formulation "albedo of a specific land cover class" is used while referring to this mixed contribution of the soil and canopy to the surface albedo. - 95 The observed surface albedo for both trees and crops/grasses is derived using the 300 meter-resolution land cover information provided by GlobCover v2.3 (Arino et al., 2012), collected between January 2005 and June 2006, in combination with the mean of the white-sky (bi-hemispherical) and black-sky (directional-hemispherical) shortwave albedo data at 0.05°-resolution from GlobAlbedo (Lewis et al., 2012), available at monthly timescale for the 1998-2011 period.
-An optimal estimation approach and a gap-filling technique based on the MODIS surface anisotropy dataset were used to integrate data derived from

-- 100 the Advanced Along-Track Scanning Radiometer (AATSR), SPOT4-VEGETATION, SPOT5-VEGETATION2, and MERIS instruments (Lewis et al., 2013; Muller et al., 2013).
-GlobAlbedo products generally showed good agreement with estimates from MODIS (global R2 of 0.85) and were assessed to be of very good quality overall; problems associated with snow detection were identified but lead to most significant artifacts at very high latitudes (>70°, Muller et al., 2013). - To extract the albedo from specific land-cover types at a resolution of 2° (i.e., approximately equal to that of the model simulations), the GlobCover original data are first regridded from their original 300-m resolution to a regular 0.0025°-grid.
-We also group some classes provided in the detailed classification from GlobCover into two broad land cover classes (trees and crops/grasses), which are comparable to those for which the land cover fraction was reported by CMIP5 modelling groups.
-Details on how this grouping was performed are provided in Table S1.
-Then, for each grid cell of the GlobAlbedo dataset which is occupied by at least 95% by either trees or crops/grasses according to the GlobCover product, the seasonal cycle of - 110 albedo for this specific land cover type is approximated from the monthly albedo climatology for this grid cell, computed over the full period covered by GlobAlbedo.
+In this study we evaluate the simulated albedo of crops/grasses (merged into one single land cover class) and trees against reference estimates obtained from satellite measurements.
+To derive them, we used the 300 meter-resolution land cover information provided by GlobCover v2.3 (Arino et al., 2012), collected between January 2005 and June 2006, in combination with the mean of the white-sky (bi-hemispherical) and black-sky (directional-hemispherical) shortwave albedo data at 0.05°-resolution from GlobAlbedo (Lewis et al., 2012), available at monthly timescale for the 1998-2011 period.
+To extract the albedo from specific land-cover types at a resolution of 2° (i.e., comparable to that of the model simulations), the GlobCover original data were first regridded at 0.0025°.
+For each spatial grid cell of the GlobAlbedo dataset which is occupied by at least 95% by either trees or crops/grasses according to the GlobCover product, the seasonal cycle of albedo for this specific land cover type was then approximated by the monthly albedo climatology for this grid cell, computed over the full period covered by GlobAlbedo.
 The results are then aggregated at 2° resolution, i.e. for each 2° grid cell the albedo climatology of a specific land cover type is derived by calculating area-weighted averages over the 0.05°-resolution grid cells it contains, and for which a land cover-specific seasonal cycle of albedo was previously identified.
-Although we haven't considered the so-called "mosaic" classes representative of heterogeneous landscapes in our analysis, the employed 95% - 115 threshold means that up to 5% of each selected 0.05° grid cell may contain other land cover types than those belonging to the tree or crop/grass classes, thus potentially preventing from retrieving their exact albedo values.

-2.1.2 Albedo changes associated with land-cover transitions
+2.1.2 Albedo changes associated to land-cover transitions

-The dataset of Duveiller, Hooker and Cescatti (2018a) - hereafter referred to as D18 - was used to evaluate the potential monthly surface albedo changes arising from land-cover transitions between trees and crops/grasses as simulated by CMIP5 models for present-day conditions.
-This 1°-resolution observational dataset was derived by "unmixing" the monthly albedo climatology over the 2008-2012 period from collection v005 of the NASA's MODerate-resolution Imaging Spectroradiometer (MODIS) MCD43C3 product (Schaaf et al., 2002), using land cover information for the year 2010 from the ESA-CCI land-cover dataset (ESA Land Cover CCI Product User Guide Version 2.
+The dataset of Duveiller, Hooker and Cescatti (2018a) - thereafter referred to as D18 - was used to evaluate the albedo changes associated to land-cover transitions between trees and crops/grasses in CMIP5 models.
+This observational dataset was derived by "unmixing" the monthly albedo climatology over the 2008-2012 period from collection v005 of the NASA MCD43C3 product (Schaaf et al., 2002), using land cover information for the year 2010 from the ESA-CCI land-cover dataset (ESA Land Cover CCI Product User Guide Version 2.
 Tech.
 Rep., 2017, available at: http://maps.elie.ucl.ac.be/CCI/viewer/download/ESACCI-LC-PUG-v2.5.pdf).
-Their methodology is based on a "space-for-time" analogy, i.e. it assumes that albedo changes that would arise from a land cover transition from trees to crops/grasses, for
+Their methodology is based on a "space-fortime" analogy, i.e. it assumes that albedo changes that would arise from a land cover transition from trees to crops/grasses, for example, can be approximated by spatial differences between albedo values of trees and crops/grasses over neighbouring areas, which can therefore be assumed to experience similar background climates.
+We used the version of the dataset from D18 that is based on a generic vegetation classification (IGBPgen) in four land cover classes: trees, shrubs, crops/grasses and savannas.